-Azure SQL Database Documentation
+Azure SQL Database documentation

-Azure SQL Database is a relational database-as-a-service (DBaaS) based on the latest stable version of Microsoft SQL Server Database Engine.
-SQL Database is a high-performance, reliable, and secure database you can use to build data-driven applications and websites in the programming language of your choice, without needing to manage infrastructure.
+Azure SQL Database is a general-purpose relational database-as-a-service (DBaaS) based on the latest stable version of Microsoft SQL Server Database Engine.
+SQL Database is a high-performance, reliable, and secure cloud database that you can use to build data-driven applications and websites in the programming language of your choice, without needing to manage infrastructure.
 Learn how to use SQL Database with our quickstarts, tutorials, and samples.

 Tailor price/performance ratio to your needs with flexible service tiers that span from affordable $5/month to powerful 80-core databases.

 Choose a service tier and cloud architecture that best fits your needs or matches the infrastructure that you use in your on-premises environment.

 Easily scale up, scale out, or shard your databases depending on your needs to improve your application performance.